xernois/backend/readme.md

 ### 🖥️ Server

-Servers are just instances so you can easily create a server and configure it to use the right source files
+Servers are simply instances, so you can easily create a server and configure it to use the correct source files.

 ```js
 import app from "@xernois/easy-backend";